dveldhoen/easyinvoice/README.md

     // Settings to customize your invoice
     "settings": {
         "currency": "USD", // See documentation 'Locales and Currency' for more info.
 Leave empty for no currency.
         // "locale": "nl-NL", // Defaults to en-US, used for number formatting (See documentation 'Locales and Currency')
-        // "tax-notation": "gst", // Defaults to 'vat'
         // "margin-top": 25, // Defaults to '25'
         // "margin-right": 25, // Defaults to '25'
         // "margin-left": 25, // Defaults to '25'